 The 5 Best Home Remedies for Rashes Under Fat Folds

-A rash or skin irritation can develop anywhere skin folds exist on the body.
-These fat folds can trap heat, moisture and bacteria inside, and combined with chafing, this leads to a condition called intertrigo.
 "Intertrigo" is the term used to describe a rash between any two body faults, says Robin Ashinoff, MD, board-certified dermatologist, member of the American Academy of Dermatology and chief of dermatology and dermatologic, Mohs and laser surgery at Hackensack University Medical Center in New Jersey.

 "Intertrigo is inflammation of the skin folds caused by friction," adds board-certified dermatologist, Shoshana Marmon, MD, PhD, assistant professor and director of clinical research in the Department of Dermatology at New York Medical College.